hehahe/typora-TyProAction/README.md

 :-)

 ## How to use
+Our [Agreements](Agreements.md) `must` be consulted before use!

+Continued using means you are in compliance with our agreements.

 1. Install the corresponding version TyProAction software
 2. Download the attached zip file
 3. unzip and move it to {software-root-dir}\resources
 4. Use the keygen template to initiate a new issue
 5. enjoy it

 ## When you use